fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 [^ back](#steps)

 ##  7. Dashboard (6 min)
-Apex suggested a good start for our dashboard, we will improve the page for finding answers to the following questions.
+APEX suggested a good start for our dashboard, we will improve the page for finding answers to the following questions.
  1. What are the most popular genres?
  2. What is the average movie length?
  3. Which type of movies has a better return on investment?